nortonvanz/Bank-Churn-Prediction/README.md

 ### 4.2 Bivariate and Multivariate Analysis
-SweetViz was used to generate insights.
-They can be seen on notebook: notebooks/v1_EDA.
+The analysis was performed using Sweetviz plots.
+They can be seen on EDA notebook.
-The full SweetViz report can be seen on reports/sv_report.html.

 ## 5. Feature Engineering:
 4 features were created:
-- age_group: 5 age groups were created, from age feature.
-- geo_gender: crosses gender vs geography, generating 6 groups.
-- balance_group: a binary indicator was created, according to the situation of balance feature.
-- product_group: a scale was created based on feature num_of_product, with 3 variations.
+- geo_gender: Creates gender vs geography groups, resulting in a new feature that summarizes the information content of both.
+- age_group: Create age groups from age, calibrating to make them balanced.
+In this way, in the case of ages that are underrepresented, the bin may make it easier for the model to recognize them.
+- balance_group: Create a binary indicator for balance: center vs tail (tail: except customers with a balance = 0, those with less than 50k and with more than 200k churned more vs rest).
+- product_group: Create a scale for num_of_product: "C" for 2 products, "B" for 1 product, "A" for 3 or 4 products (3 groups), in order to create a kind of scale by churn level, helping models to identify churn.

 ## 6. Data Preparation:
-Feature Scaling and Transformation were be applied to the dataset, to avoid biased results, accelerate training, and improve interpretability.
+Feature Scaling and Transformations were be applied to the dataset, to avoid biased results, accelerate training, and improve interpretability.

 ### 6.1 Feature Scaling:
 Feature Scaling: makes numerical features comparable, preventing dominance of larger-scale features, and iproves model convergence.
 - A Shapiro-Wilk test on numerical features were used, to identify which are normally distributed.
 Since none was, a MinMaxScaler were used.

-### 6.1 Transformations:
+### 6.2 Transformations:
 Transformations: handles categorical data, fixes non-linear relationships and reduces data skewness.
-- Categorical feature have few variations, so OneHotEncoder were used.
-It preserves all category information, and benefits model interpretability.
+- OneHotEncoder was used for first cycle due to deadline restrictions, but specific transformations for each feature on next cycle were mentioned, with its benefits.

-### 7.2.
-Feature Selection
+### 7. Feature Selection
-To keep just the best features among all, an ExtraTreesClassifier were used to rank features by importance.
+An ExtraTreesClassifier were used to rank features by importance.
 - This reduces model complexity, improves model performance, and makes ir more interpretable.
 - The ExtraTreesClassifier builds 50 random decision trees, and each tree votes on which features are important, so the average importance of each feature is calculated.
 - Selected features were those with above 30% of the mean importance ("0.3*mean").

+Features selected:
 ![](img/feat_selection.png)

 ------------------------------